Sigiriya, Sri Lanka

 Call us on 858 523 9000 to start planning your vacation to Vil Uyana or take a look at our itineraries to Ancient Cities

-Vil Uyana is a member of the Leading Small Hotels of the World.
-Drawing from the local, rural traditions, the sumptuous dwellings are at one with the surrounding landscape, offering wonderful views of the abundant wildlife from your own balcony.
+Vil Uyana offers guests wonderful views of the abundant wildlife.
+Drawing on local, rural traditions, the sumptuous dwellings here are at one with the surrounding landscape.

 The property is sprawled over a large area of land and as such you can use buddies or bikes to get around.
 In your room you have ultimate privacy but the hotel also caters for people who are keen to be in a communal vibe as well.
 The main restaurant is very welcoming and the staff are all on hand to help at any time of the day.